 - If the user gave the tool bad data, give context about the error and guide

-the user toward fixing the input, e.g. print which input file (and line
+the user toward fixing the input, for example, by printing the input file

 - Prefer output that follows this format (for easy regex use):